Make Request Conditional

 Clients that participate in long-running conversations and API call orchestrations ping the server for the current status of processing (“are you done?”).
 They do so more often than the provider-side state advances.

-Instead of transmitting the same data over and over, the request can be made conditional.
-To allow the communication participants to determine whether the client already has the latest version of the data, they exchange condition information as metadata.
+Instead of transmitting the same data repeatedly, the request can be conditional.
+Condition information is exchanged as metadata to allow the communication participants to determine whether the client already has the latest data version.

-1. Decide for one of the variants of the Conditional Request pattern to design the condition that is evaluated.
-For example, data can be timestamped or fingerprinted by calculating a hash code of the response body.
+1. Decide for one of the two variants of the Conditional Request pattern: data can a) be timestamped or b) responses be fingerprinted (by calculating a hash code of the response body) [Zimmermann et al. 2022].

-2. Adjust the API Description and implementation to include the a conditional Metadata Element in both request and response messages.
-To preserve backward compatibility and for initial requests of the data, the request metadata should be optional.
-For the response message, check if the transport protocol provides a special status for this case (such as HTTP status code 304 Not Modified) and use it if present.
+2. Adjust the API specification and implementation to include a conditional Metadata Element in both request and response messages.
+The request metadata should be optional so that it can be omitted in initial requests; optionality also brings backward compatibility.
+For the response message, check if the transport protocol provides a special status for this case and consider using it (such as HTTP status code 304 Not Modified).

-3. In the API implementation, evaluate the condition – for example, by comparing the previously mentioned timestamps or hashes – and respond with an appropriate message.
+3. In the API implementation, evaluate the condition – for example, by comparing the previously mentioned timestamps or fingerprints/hashes – and respond with an appropriate message.

-4. Create additional unit or integration tests for the API implementation that validate all combinations of metadata presence or absence (with changed and unchanged Data Elements).
+4. Create additional unit or integration tests for the API implementation that validate combinations of metadata presence or absence (with changed and unchanged data).

-5. If several operations in the API use Conditional Requests, investigate whether your Web framework offers a way to implement this functionality in a generic way.
-For instance, the Conditional Request pattern has an example that uses the Spring framework.
+5. If several operations in the API use Conditional Requests, investigate whether your framework offers a way to implement this functionality in a generic way.

-7. Document the changes and release a new API version.
+7. Document the changes, for example, in a changelog data release notes, and release a new API version.

 Target Solution Sketch (Evolution Outline)

-Comparing our solution to the initial position sketch, we can see that the first exchange (1–2) is unchanged.
-In the second request, the clients includes the condition metadata (3) in its request, which in turn allows the provider to respond with a special “not modified” message (4):
+Figure 2: Make Request Conditional: Target Solution Sketch: The first exchange (1–2) is the same as in the initial position.
+In the second request though, the client includes the condition metadata (3) in its request, which in turn allows the provider to respond with a special “not modified” message (4) if the data has not changed.

 Example(s)

-The Customer Core microservice of the Lakeside Mutual sample application implements conditional requests in its WebConfiguration.
-The fingerprint-based variant is applied in its request and response messages:
+The Customer Core microservice of the Lakeside Mutual sample application implements conditional requests in its WebConfiguration class.
+Classes annotated with @Configuration can be used to customize the configuration of the Spring MVC framework.
+The fingerprint-based variant of Conditional Request is applied in its request and response messages:

 @Configuration